Japan's 2011 Earthquake, Tsunami and Nuclear Disaster

 Fukushima Nuclear Plant Disaster

 To make matters worse, the tsunami damaged the Fukushima Daiichi nuclear power plant, creating radioactive leaks.
-A 30-foot tsunami disabled cooling at three Fukushima reactors.
-The cores melted within 72 hours.
-At first, engineers couldn't stop the leakage.
-Even after they did, it took months to completely halt emissions.
-One thousand workers died.
+A 30-foot tsunami disabled cooling at three Fukushima reactors, and the cores melted within 72 hours.
+At first, engineers couldn't stop the leakage, and even after they did, it took months to halt emissions completely.
+More than 1,000 workers died.

-Radiation showed up in local milk and vegetables.
-It also briefly appeared in Tokyo's drinking water.
+Radiation showed up in local milk, vegetables, and briefly appeared in Tokyo's drinking water.
 Radioactive materials continued to leak into the Pacific Ocean, raising levels to 4,000 times the legal limit.

 Initial Impact on Japan's Economy

 The "Triple Disaster" devastated Japan's economy in four ways.
 First, the destruction cost more than the $250 billion cost estimate for Hurricane Katrina.
-The quake hit northeast Japan.
-This region was responsible for 6 to 8 percent of the country's total production.
-That made it worse than the 1995 Great Hanshin earthquake near Kobe, which cost over 6,000 lives and $100 billion.
+The earthquake hit a region that was responsible for 6%–8% of the country's total production.
+That made it worse than the 1995 Great Hanshin earthquake near Kobe, which cost over $100 billion and resulted in 6,000 lives lost.
 There, rebuilding took seven years.

-Third, the Bank of Japan provided market liquidity to ensure the stability of financial markets.
-But the long-term impact was harmful to the country's struggling economy.
-Rebuilding lifted the economy a bit.
-But it was outweighed by the increase in the national debt.
+Third, the Bank of Japan provided market liquidity to ensure the stability of financial markets, but the long-term impact was harmful to the country's struggling economy.
+Rebuilding lifted the economy a bit, but the increase in the national debt outweighed it.
 Even before the disaster, it was already double Japan's annual economic output.

-Fourth, Japan's economy had just started to recover from 20 years of deflation and recession.
-It seemed to be on the mend by 2010 when gross domestic product increased by 3 percent.
+Lastly, Japan's economy had just started to recover from 20 years of deflation and recession; it seemed to be on the mend by 2010, when gross domestic product increased by 3%.
 The earthquake only added to the country's economic challenges.
 In addition to massive government debt, Japan faced rising commodity prices and an aging labor pool.

-Many wondered if Japan would sell U.S. Treasurys to pay for rebuilding.
-It did this several months after the Hanshin earthquake, according to Nancy Vanden Houten, an analyst at Stone & McCarthy Research.
-This would have lowered the value of the dollar, increasing the cost of imports to the United States.
-But Japan didn't need to sell Treasurys.
-It was able to finance the rebuilding program from its citizens' savings.
+Many wondered if Japan would sell U.S. Treasurys to pay for rebuilding, but this would have lowered the value of the dollar and increased the cost of imports to the United States.
+Japan didn't need to sell Treasurys, as it was able to finance the rebuilding program from its citizens' savings.

 How the Disaster Slowed Global Growth